solana-foundation/developer-content/content/guides/advanced/verified-builds.md

-- Discoverability: When you provide a verified build of you program everyone can find your source code, docs, program SDK or IDL and they can also easily contact your via github in case there is an issue.
+- Discoverability: When you provide a verified build of you program everyone can find your source code, docs, program SDK or IDL and they can also easily contact you via github in case there is an issue.

 # How do I create verified builds?